Peeksxx/Telegram-JSON-to-Readable/README.md

 # Requirements?

 - Have [python 3](https://www.python.org/downloads/) installed.
 You can check if you already do by executing `python --version` in your command prompt.
 If it returns with a version, you have it.
 If it gives you an error, you don't!
+  > Remember to check the box "Install to PATH" during installation, or this won't work!
 - This program has only been tested on Windows 10/11 machines.

 # How to run?